-The Koklass Pheasant Pucrasia macrolopa of the Himalayan Range has received much attention in the past 15 years and has proven to be a good avicultural subject.
+The Koklass Pheasant of the Himalayan Range have received much attention in the past 15 years and have proven to be good avicultural subjects.
 Prior to 1960 it had the reputation of a very delicate species to propagate and maintain.
 However, in recent years we have learned that Koklass require abundant green food to supplement the regular pheasant diet.
 Also it is prone to feather picking and needs more space than most pheasants.
 Recently, several aviculturists in the U.S. and in Europe have been successfully propagating Koklass using this new information.
 The Pheasant Trust in England has produced these in some numbers for several years.